-Divorce can be incredibly delicate and oftentimes messy.
+Divorce, paternity matters, and other family-related matters can be incredibly delicate and oftentimes messy.
 It is important to remember that the individuals ending their relationship are not the only ones affected—children bear a large burden in the proceedings of divorce.
 Integrity Law is focused on producing a legal outcome that is best for the children involved.

 Here at Integrity law, we are equipped to handle all varieties of custody cases.
 Some of these areas include: